‘Not the souvenir we expected’: Family frees kitten from net during Arrowhead Stadium tour

-KANSAS CITY, Mo. — A family on a tour of GEHA Field at Arrowhead Stadium said they saved a kitten that had become entangled in a field goal net.
+KANSAS CITY, Mo.
+(WDAF) – A family on a tour of GEHA Field at Arrowhead Stadium saved the life of a kitten that had become entangled in a field goal net.

 “Our tour was almost finished,” Comins said.
-“We went up to the penthouse suites, we were kind of looking over the whole stadium, as a whole it was very cool, and all of the sudden my dad noticed two little kittens playing down on the field.”
+“We went up to the penthouse suites, we were kind of looking over the whole stadium.
+As a whole, it was very cool, and all of a sudden, my dad noticed two little kittens playing down on the field.”

 The family raced down with their tour guide and found the situation was even worse than they thought.

-Weeks is a former Army medic.
-He started performing a gentler version of CPR.
+Weeks, a former Army medic, started performing a gentle version of CPR.

 “Apparently, human CPR works on a cat, so I gave her a couple good chest pumps, and then life came back into her,” Weeks said.